sdv-dev/CTGAN/README.md

 More details can be found in the corresponding repository: https://github.com/kasaai/ctgan

-Please note that this package is an external contribution and is not maintained nor suporvised by the MIT DAI-Lab team.
+## CTGAN Server CLI

+A package to easily depoly **CTGAN** onto a remote server.
+This package is developed by @oregonpillow.

+More details can be found in the corresponding repository: https://github.com/oregonpillow/ctgan-server-cli